Welcome! Your intuition was right to click and land here…

 You might have the same thoughts when you just bought your first deck.
 If so, don’t freak out and just start playing around.

 You will notice that the more you get accustomed to the cards, the more they can give you great insights.
-They can help you in the way you perceive and deal with the challenges in your life and can serve as a tool for self-exploration, transformation, and personal growth.
+They can help you in the way you perceive and deal with the challenges in your life and can serve as a tool for self-exploration, identifying repeating negative patterns, transformations, and personal growth.

-To make learning tarot easier, I’ve created a complete tarot card list with summaries of the most important meanings of each card, both for the Rider-Waite cards and the Modern Way cards.
+To know more about tarot card meanings and tarot decks, I’ve created a complete tarot card list with summaries of the most important meanings of each card, both for the Rider-Waite cards and the Modern Way cards.
 When you are a Tarot beginner, this will help you tremendously like many of my readers before you.

 We will start this tarot cards list with the 22 Major Arcana cards, followed by the 56 Minor Arcana cards.